Most of this region was intensively farmed through the 19th

 Stewart & Dillon (2004) included the seven southwestern counties of Virginia draining into the Tennessee along with their larger review of the freshwater gastropods of the Old Dominion as a whole.
 They tallied 16 prosobranch species (10 pleurocerids and 6 others) from the region covered by the present survey, as well as 8 pulmonates.

-Many of the nominal pleurocerid species on these lists are most commonly associated with rocky riffles in larger rivers, a habitat type that almost disappeared from east Tennessee during the middle decades of the 20th century.
-Alarms were raised regarding the conservation status of Io fluvialis by Stansbery & Stein (1976) and McLeod & Moore (1978), ultimately leading to re-introduction efforts (Ahlstedt 1991).
+Many of the nominal pleurocerid species on these lists are most commonly associated with rocky riffles in larger rivers, a habitat type that almost disappeared from East Tennessee during the middle decades of the 20th century.
+Alarms were raised regarding the status of Io fluvialis by Stansbery & Stein (1976) and McLeod & Moore (1978), ultimately leading to re-introduction efforts (Ahlstedt 1991).
 Leptoxis crassa (also known as Athearnia anthonyi) was added to the federal endangered species list in 1994, with re-introduction efforts again following (Dillon & Ahlstedt 1997, Garner & Haggerty 2010).
-The status of the big-river Pleurocera and Lithasia populations of East Tennessee has not been addressed.

 Recently it has become clear that the pleurocerid diversity of East Tennessee, while undeniably impressive, has been overestimated.
 Using a survey of gene frequencies at ten allozyme-encoding loci in 15 pleurocerid populations, Dillon (2011) demonstrated that the shell morphological criteria by which Goodrich and all workers previous and subsequent have distinguished most of the genera and species of pleurocerids in East Tennessee seem to be local responses to stream size, possibly ecophenotypic in origin.
 The time would seem ripe for a critical re-examination of the freshwater gastropod fauna of Tennessee drainages above the Alabama line as a whole.